A telemarketer can call me any time of day.

 Whenever you receive a telemarketing call, you can ask the caller to add your phone number to their internal do not call list.

-The public is the primary focus of the National Do Not Call List, but you can also register a business telephone number to the list.
+The general public is the primary focus of the National Do Not Call List, but you can also register a business telephone number to the list.
 However, complaints for calls made to a business number are not accepted, as business-to-business calls are exempt from the list.

 Who can help